mjhea0/flask-tracking/articles/Python Web Applications With Flask - Part II.md

 user = User.create(**form.data)
 ```

 call in our views.
-This makes it easier to reason about what our code is doing and makes it much easier to refactor (since each piece of code deals with less).
+This makes it easier to reason about what our code is doing and makes it much easier to refactor (since each piece of code deals with fewer concerns).
 We can also update our `tracking` package's code to make use of the same methods.

 ### Templates

 In Part I, we skipped reviewing our templates to save time.
 Let's take a couple of minutes now and review the more interesting parts of what we are using to render our HTML.

-Later on, we will break these all up into a RESTful interface.
-Instead of having Python/Flask/Jinja serve up a pre-formatted page we will use a JavaScript MVC framework to handle the front-end and make requests to the backend to fetch the necessary data.
-The client will then send requests to the server to make/register new sites and be in charge of updating the views when new sites/visits are created.
+Later on, we might break these all up into a RESTful interface.
+Instead of having Python/Flask/Jinja serve up a pre-formatted page we could use a JavaScript MVC framework to handle the front-end and make requests to the backend to fetch the necessary data.
+The client would then send requests to the server to make/register new sites and be in charge of updating the views when new sites and visits are created.
 The views would then be responsible for the REST interface.

 That said, since we are focusing on Flask, we will use Jinja to serve up the page for now.